Does Your Home Need To Be Repiped?

-Knowing what types of water pipes are present in a home, and their age, will provide a rough estimate of their remaining life.
+Knowing what types of water pipes are present in a home, and their age will provide a rough estimate of their remaining life.
 Supply water lines that are made of brass or galvanized steel have a lifetime of 20 – 50 years.
 Copper pipes typically last longer than 50 years because they are less likely to corrode.
-Cast iron drain lines can last 75 – 100 years and PVC pipes can last indefinitely.
+Cast-iron drain lines can last 75 – 100 years and PVC pipes can last indefinitely.
 Remember though, a pipe’s lifespan can be dramatically affected by the quality of water running through them.
-In areas with hard water, or water that is slightly acidic or basic, corrosion will happen faster.
-Good quality water can extend the life of you water pipes.
+In areas with hard water or water that is slightly acidic or basic, corrosion will happen faster.
+Good quality water can extend the life of your water pipes.

 Where ever possible, water pipes should be inspected on a regular basis.
 Often the first signs of corrosion will show up on the pipes as stains in insulation, flaking of the pipe, or dimpling of its surface.
 Pinhole leaks can also start to occur as the pipes weaken.
 Water pipes often start to corrode and weaken at joints first, due to changes in the direction of water flow causing turbulence.
 These areas should be inspected wherever possible.